 Got a question for me?
 Ask away here.

-This entry was written by Los Angeles, New York, Tell-all Tuesdays, Toronto and tagged Annex, Beverly Hills, Bushwick, Chinatown, Echo Park, Glen Szabo, Venice, Viva Radio.
+This entry was written by Los Angeles, New York, Tell-all Tuesdays, Toronto and tagged Annex, Beverly Hills, Bushwick, Chinatown, Echo Park, Venice, Viva Radio.
 Leave a comment or view the discussion at the permalink., posted on October 18, 2011 at 3:38 am, filed under

 “Oh!
 Her.
 I love her.”

 “Yes, see?
 That was the problem.
 So did I.”